Reduce the impact of marketing aimed at children (Indicator 23)

 International collaboration

-A Nordic protocol has been developed (2016) in order to conduct a survey of the marketing unhealthy food and drink aimed at children and youth.
-Norway has had project management.
-The Nordic protocol has been used as the basis for the survey of marketing of food aimed at children (2016) as a component of the evaluation of the self-regulatory scheme.
+A Nordic protocol (2016) has been developed in for mapping the marketing of unhealthy foods and beverages aimed at children and youth.
+The Norwegian Directorate of Health has been responsible for project management The protocol has been used as the basis for mapping marketing of foods aimed at children (2016), as part of the evaluation of the self-regulatory scheme.

 Global indicator definition